chiedo/presentations/docs/a-primer-on-web3.md

 ##  **Use Brave and you profit from your data 🤑**

 - The Brave Browser asks you if you want to be advertised to
-- They pay you a share of the cut everytime you see an ad
+- Using Ethereum, they pay you a share of the cut everytime you see an ad

 ---